Contact / Imprint

 • Andreas Stoek - Mad Vic

 For an outstanding artist like Andreas Stoek, who dedicates himself completely to a project grasping his creative and intellectual interest, there is no contradiction to play a role in a stage play or being in a splatter movie.
-A strange character like REAL BUDDY´S Mad Vic, combining religious paranoia and violent insanity, for him is a welcome artistic challenge.
+For him, a strange character like REAL BUDDY´S Mad Vic, combining religious paranoia and violent insanity, is a welcome artistic challenge.

-Andres Stoek has been studying performing arts at well-known Vienna Conservatory and in John Coustopulo’s Hollywood Acting Workshop before his first appearances in TV series, where he´s not seldom cast as a villain.
+Andres Stoek has been studying performing arts at the renowned Vienna Conservatory and in John Coustopulo’s Hollywood Acting Workshop before his first appearances in TV series, where he´s quite often cast as a villain.
 He moved on to appear in movies, starring in Niki List´s MUELLER´S BUERO, Nikoloaus Schilling´s THE SPIRIT and in TYKHO MOON, among Julie Delpy, Jean-Louis Trintigant and Michel Piccoli, directed by Enki Bilal.

 about